Back to Dealfront DigestSales

 No matter how great your company’s product or service is, the truth is: being the first company to make a sales pitch gives you a strong competitive advantage.
 Potential customers are far more likely to remember the first brand that approached them with an offer.

 On top of that, many companies don’t have a lot of time or energy to carefully gather and review a large number of competing offers.
 That means you greatly increase your chances of success if you get in touch immediately whenever you spot a trigger event.
-That way, you get through to the customer exactly when they need your product or service the most, which saves them the trouble of having to search the market themselves.
+That way, you get through to the customer exactly when they need your product or service the most, which saves them the trouble of having to search the target market themselves.

 5. Easy to integrate into your existing sales process

 It’s usually very easy to integrate trigger events into your sales processes.
-One option is to use a sales intelligence tool like Dealfront which sends you an email to notify you when a trigger event has occurred.
+One option is to use a Sales Intelligence tool like Dealfront which sends you an email to notify you when a trigger event has occurred.

-You can also integrate your sales intelligence tool directly into your CRM system using Zapier.
+You can also integrate your Sales Intelligence tool directly into your CRM system using Zapier.
 Then you’ll automatically receive trigger event notifications alongside all your other important sales-related information.

 15 common trigger events and how to use them